theoladune/AIVC-Seminar/text/script.md

 My thesis manuscript is also freely available, and there are a lot of technical details about our codec if you want to know a bit more about it.

 Thanks for your attention :).
+If you have some questions i'll be pleased to answer them.